Sudar1612/MLOPS/README.md

 Run the image, mapping port 5000 inside the container to port 8080 on your host machine (or any port you prefer). docker run -d -p 8080:5000 flask-mlops-app:latest

 The application should now be accessible at http://localhost:8080.

-☁️ CI/CD with GitHub Actions
+## ☁️ CI/CD with GitHub Actions

 This repository uses the workflow defined in .github/workflows/cicd.yml to automate testing and deployment.

-Pipeline Stages
+### Pipeline Stages

 The CI/CD pipeline runs whenever code is pushed to the main branch or a pull request is opened against it.
 It consists of three dependent jobs:
-build-and-test:
+1. build-and-test:
-Checks out the code.
+ - Checks out the code.
-Sets up Python and installs dependencies (Flask, pytest).
+ - Sets up Python and installs dependencies (Flask, pytest).
-Runs all unit tests (pytest).
+ - Runs all unit tests (pytest).
 If tests fail, the pipeline stops.
-build-and-publish:
+2. build-and-publish:
-Requires build-and-test to pass.
+ - Requires build-and-test to pass.
-Logs into Docker Hub using GitHub Secrets (DOCKER_USERNAME, DOCKER_PASSWORD).
+ - Logs into Docker Hub using GitHub Secrets (DOCKER_USERNAME, DOCKER_PASSWORD).
-Builds the final Docker image.
+ - Builds the final Docker image.
-Pushes the image to your Docker Hub repository: ${{ secrets.DOCKER_USERNAME }}/flasktest-app:latest.
+ - Pushes the image to your Docker Hub repository: ${{ secrets.DOCKER_USERNAME }}/flasktest-app:latest.
-Configuration (Secrets)
-To enable the build-and-publish job, you must set the following secrets in your GitHub repository settings:
-Secret Name
-Purpose
-DOCKER_USERNAME
-Your Docker Hub username.
-DOCKER_PASSWORD
-Your Docker Hub Personal Access Token (PAT) for pushing images.
-(GitHub requires a PAT, not your actual password.)